-Beginning Art 1-2
+Art 1-2: Beginning

 Course credit earned: Fine Arts or Elective (1.0)

 May be taken only once for credit.

-No Prerequisite.
+No Prerequisite

 Grades 9-12

 Beginning class explores discipline-based applications of the Elements and Principles of Art and Design.
 Students will use a variety of media.
 Drawing, painting, printmaking and other media are strong foci for this class.
 Art History will be included in the curriculum.
-Successful completion of this course is required for students to qualify for other art classes.
 Art 1-2 is required to be successfully completed in order to continue the sequence of visual art courses.
+Course aligned with National Core Art Standards.

-Intermediate Art 3-4
+Art 3-4: Intermediate